History of immigration and nationality law in the United States: 20th century

 By the turn of the century, it had become clear that allowing state courts to perform naturalization had resulted in wildly diverse and non-uniform naturalization procedures across the United States.
 Every court imposed its own specific procedures and fees, and issued its own unique certificates.
 The Naturalization Act of 1906 created the Bureau of Immigration and Naturalization to maintain centralized records of naturalization and to impose uniform nationwide procedures, forms, and certificates.
 After 1906, compliance with the bureau's procedures was necessary before a court could naturalize a person.
 Although the statutory language authorizing any "court of record" to naturalize still remained in effect, the new federal bureau moved away from state-level naturalization and certified eligibility for naturalization only to the federal courts.

 The Empire of Japan's State Department negotiated the so-called Gentlemen's Agreement in 1907, a protocol where Japan agreed to stop issuing passports to its citizens who wanted to emigrate to the United States.
 In practice, the Japanese government compromised with its prospective emigrants and continued to give passports to the Territory of Hawaii where many Japanese resided.
 Once in Hawaii, it was easy for the Japanese to continue on to Japanese settlements on the west coast if they so desired.
 In the decade of 1901 to 1910, 129,000 Japanese immigrated to the continental United States or Hawaii; nearly all were males and on five-year work contracts and 117,000 more came in the decades from 1911 to 1930.
 How many of them stayed and how many returned at the end of their contracts is unknown but it is estimated that about one-half returned.
 Again this immigrant flow was at least 80% male and the demand for female Japanese immigrants almost immediately arose.
 This need was met in part by what are called "postcard wives" who immigrated to new husbands who had chosen them on the basis of their pictures (similar marriages also occurred in nearly all cultures throughout the female-scarce west).
 The Japanese government finally quit issuing passports to the Territory of Hawaii for single women in the 1920s.

 Congress also banned persons because of poor health or lack of education.
 An 1882 law banned entry of "lunatics" and infectious disease carriers.
+This law was called The General Admission Act.
+This act prohibited the entry of people referred to as idiots, lunatics, and convicts.
 After President William McKinley was assassinated by an anarchist of immigrant parentage, Congress enacted the Anarchist Exclusion Act in 1903 to exclude known anarchist agitators.

 A literacy requirement was added in the Immigration Act of 1917.
+Literacy test bills had passed the U.S. Congress in 1897, 1913 and 1915 but had been vetoed each time by the presidents (Cleveland, Taft and Wilson).
+Wilson also vetoed the 1917 bill, but on that occasion, Congress overrode the veto by the required two thirds margin.